isabella232/nodejs-verificationcallback-tutorial/readme.md

 ### Webhooks
 This is the recommended way of securing your verification.
 Using Sinch Verification we send two events to your back end (if configured), one when someone wants to create a verification and one when the client tried to authenticate.

-We chose this approach for a couple of reasons, the first was to enable developers to easy try it out with no backend, the second was that we did not want to have the key and secret in-app, and Oauth seemed overcomplicated for a process that will most likely only occur once.
+We chose this approach for a couple of reasons, the first was to enable developers to easy try it out with no backend, the second was that we did not want to have the key and secret in-app, and OAuth seemed over complicated for a process that will most likely only occur once.

 ![](http://www.websequencediagrams.com/files/render?link=kIkrYWmlPWM80o2Hh8NS)

-You can verify that the request is from us by signing the request you receive and comparing the hash https://www.sinch.com/using-rest/#Authorization, or if you prefer, ship a custom variable like your Token for your own api requests and validate that in the custom variables.
+You can verify that the request from us by signing the request you receive and comparing the hash https://www.sinch.com/using-rest/#Authorization, or if you prefer, ship a custom variable like your Token for your own api requests and validate that in the custom variables.

 ## Using node to respond to your callbacks
-Let's set up a backend to allow or deny a verification attempt.
-Today we will use node, and create the requests using our [api explorer](https://www.sinch.com/dashboard/#/api) that you'll find in the dashboard.
+Today I will set up a backend to allow or deny a verification attempt using Node.JS and [Express](http://expressjs.com/) .
+For testing and generating requests I will use our [api explorer](https://www.sinch.com/dashboard/#/api) that you'll find in the dashboard
 ![](images/apiexplorer.png)

-We're going to set up the node app with [express](http://expressjs.com/), which is an awesome framework for MVC patterns.

 - Create the app
 ```bash